Efraín Rivera Pérez: Career

-Rivera received his law degree from the Pontifical Catholic University of Puerto Rico.
-He served in various courts in Puerto Rico until 1992 when Governor Pedro Rosselló hired him to be his Legal Advisor.
+In 1993 Governor Pedro Rosselló hired him to be his Legal Advisor.
 He also served as Deputy Secretary of Justice.

 In 2000 he was appointed to the Supreme Court by Governor Rosselló.
-He took the oath of office on July 13, 2000 after confirmation by the Senate.
-On June 2, 2010 he announced that he resigned his position, making the effective date of his resignation July 31, 2010.
+He took the oath of office on July 13, 2000, after confirmation by the Senate.
+On June 2, 2010, he announced that he resigned his position, making the effective date of his resignation July 31, 2010.
 He was replaced by Appeals Court judge Edgardo Rivera García.

 Two months later, Governor Luis Fortuño appointed him as a special monitor to oversee and make recommendations on the operations of the Puerto Rico Police Department, after over 60 of its agents were arrested following an FBI sting against police corruption.

+Death

+Efraín Rivera Pérez died on September 15, 2013, in a motorcycle accident in Guaynabo, Puerto Rico.
+He was 62 years old.